A model for framed configuration spaces of points: The framed configuration module

-We will use the following combinatorial models for the above objects: \begin{enumerate} \item We will use two different models for the operad $\FM_n$ in $G$-spaces.
-First $\hat H(G)\otimes \BGraphs_n$ is a homotopy Hopf cooperad with a $\hat H(G)$-coaction modelling $\FM_n$ (or rather the homotopy equivalent realization of $WG\times G^\bullet \times \FM_n$) via the map
+We will use the following combinatorial models for the above objects.
+Let us first describe the first three: \begin{enumerate} \item We will use two different models for the operad $\FM_n$ in $G$-spaces.